Preity Zinta: Debut and early roles (1998–1999)

-In 1997, Zinta met Shekhar Kapur when she accompanied a friend to an audition in Mumbai, and was asked if she would audition too.
+In 1998, Zinta met Shekhar Kapur when she accompanied a friend to an audition in Mumbai and was asked if she would audition too.
 Upon seeing her audition, Kapur insisted that she become an actress.
 She was originally scheduled to make her screen debut in Kapur's Tara Rum Pum Pum opposite Hrithik Roshan, but the filming was cancelled.
 She reminisced the experience: "I began to recognise the power of destiny.
 I had no intention ever to be an actress."
 Kapur later recommended her for director Mani Ratnam's Dil Se..
 (1998), a romantic thriller about a terrorist group in New Delhi.
-Zinta often recalls that when she joined the film industry her friends teased her that she would typically "wear white saris and dance in the rain", thereby motivating her to play different parts.
+Zinta often recalls that when she joined the film industry her friends teased her that she would typically "wear white saris and dance in the rain", thereby motivating her to seek unconventional parts.

 Zinta commenced shooting for Kundan Shah's Kya Kehna, whose release was delayed until 2000.
 The delay of another film, Soldier (1998), meant that her first release was Dil Se.. opposite Shahrukh Khan and Manisha Koirala.
 She was introduced as Preeti Nair, a middle-class Delhi girl and Khan's fiancée.
 The film was considered an unusual launch for a newcomer, as her role called for only twenty minutes of screen time.
 However, she was eventually noticed for her role, particularly for the forthright character she played.
 Her scene with Khan, in which she asked him, "Are you a virgin?", became well-known, and her portrayal earned her a nomination for the Filmfare Award for Best Supporting Actress.
 Khalid Mohamed of Bombay Talkies said that she "radiates confidence and spunk even if she's given just scraps of footage".
 The film did not attract a wide audience in India but was the first Hindi film to enter the UK's top 10 box-office charts.
 Zinta's second release of 1998 was Abbas–Mustan-directed action-drama Soldier, one of the biggest commercial hits of the year.
 She won the Filmfare Award for Best Female Debut for her performance in both Dil Se.. and Soldier.